28 min read

 The "magic number" of 50 isn’t arbitrary.
 Some suggest 100, but this is difficult for most founders starting out, so 50 strikes a practical balance.
 When speaking to customers, the goal is to find convergence.
 For example, out of 10 customers, if three mention the same problem or problem space, it indicates a pattern.
 By speaking to 50 customers, you’re likely to identify 10–15 customers with overlapping issues, which is a strong foundation on which to build a prototype.

-(2) Building and Product Development
+Building and Product Development

 Even if we provide the best results today, whether it works on customer data is subjective to their private datasets that we have zero visibility on.
 The gap between what we know and what they know continues to evolve.
 As we move forward, the goal is to keep bridging this gap.
 Over time, this gives us more differentiation because if someone else comes up with the same idea as ours, they can’t claim the same insights or capabilities that we have.
 They wouldn’t know, for example, what a typical bank’s data looks like, which gives us a significant competitive edge.
-In other words, the more customers we tested on, the more our advantage grew because our algorithms were prepared for a wider variety of use-cases.
+In other words, the more customers we tested on, the more our "data advantage" grew because our algorithms were prepared for a wider variety of use-cases.

 When it comes to iteration and refining our product, my approach is simple: listen to your customers, and your customers only.
 It's crucial to block out the noise—whether it's external advice, trends, or hype—and focus entirely on what the customer needs since they're the only ones actually paying you.
-Here's how I think about it:

-First and foremost, I emphasize that everyone on the team must be constantly asking one simple question: Which customer is asking for this feature or solution?
+I emphasize that everyone on the team must be constantly asking one simple question: Which customer is asking for this feature or solution?
 As long as there’s a clear answer, we can move forward.
-The feedback we get directly from customers is our true guide.
-External influences or tech trends, while potentially helpful, often bring more noise than clarity.
+The feedback we get directly from customers is our one true guide.
+External noise or tech trends, while potentially helpful, often bring more noise than clarity.
 This is especially true when there's so much talk about "hot" technologies like AI.
 Differentiating between signal and noise is crucial.
 You might make a quick buck by jumping on a trend, but long-term success comes from solving real customer problems.

 While customers don’t always know exactly what they want, they are very aware of the problems they face.
 Our job is to identify those problems and find ways to solve them in a manner they have never seen before.
 This process often involves some back-and-forth where customers will often express a desire for certain features or capabilities, but we have to stay focused on solving the core problem rather than addressing their exact request since customers aren't usually in the best position to know how to solve their own problems.
-There's this quote often attributed to Henry Ford, where he allegedly said "If I asked people what they wanted, they would have said faster horses!".
-Whether or not Henry Ford actually said that, the basic sentiment holds true when eliciting customer feedback for product development.

 We evaluate whether we’re on the right track by whether customers keep coming back to us.
 If they return with more feedback, more requests, or new problems, that’s a good sign that we’re addressing their pain points well or not-so-well (either way is fine).
 If they just say, “goodbye,” and walk away, we know we haven’t hit the mark.
 This ongoing feedback loop is what drives iteration.